Prageethbangamuwage/sales_insights_data_analysis_project/README.md

 🛠️ Steps to Build This Project

-Below are the steps I followed to complete the project:
+Below are the steps I followed to complete the project

-Setup MySQL Workbench
+1. Setup MySQL Workbench

-Imported the provided sales dataset into MySQL.
+* Imported the provided sales dataset into MySQL.

-Ran SQL queries for initial exploration and cleaning.
+* Ran SQL queries for initial exploration and cleaning.

-Connect Power BI to MySQL Database
+2. Connect Power BI to MySQL Database

-Established a live connection to MySQL from Power BI.
+* Established a live connection to MySQL from Power BI.

-Loaded all relevant tables.
+* Loaded all relevant tables.

-Transform & Clean Data in Power BI
+3. Transform & Clean Data in Power BI

-Removed blank columns.
+* Removed blank columns.

-Created new calculated columns.
+* Created new calculated columns.

-Transformed currency formats.
+* Transformed currency formats.

-Verified and corrected table relationships.
+* Verified and corrected table relationships.

-Model the Data
+3. Model the Data

-Defined relationships between tables.
+*Defined relationships between tables.

-Ensured a clean and logical data model for analysis.
+* Ensured a clean and logical data model for analysis.

-Develop the Dashboard
+4. Develop the Dashboard

-Created interactive visualizations:
+* Created interactive visualizations

-Revenue by Market
+   - Revenue by Market

-Sales Quantity by Market
+   - Sales Quantity by Market

-Revenue Trend over time
+   - Revenue Trend over time

-Top Customers
+   - Top Customers

-Top Products
+   - Top Products

-Added dynamic filters (year, month) for detailed analysis.
+*Added dynamic filters (year, month) for detailed analysis.

 📈 Features of the Dashboard